deodad/td-web/src/posts/against-keurig.md

 It takes about 8 minutes, 4 to heat the water and 4 to brew, instead of the 3 minutes it takes for a Keurig.
 It takes 1 minute to rinse the glass instead of the 5 seconds to throw away the k-cup.

-I try to see the 8 minutes as a feature not a bug.
+I try to see the extra time as a feature not a bug.
 A tiny ritual to enjoy.
 No looking at my phone.
 Smell the coffee.
 Stand up straight.
 Breath.
 Be in the here and now for a few minutes.
 I have the rest of my day for machines and slouching.

 ### Final Word